From spiritual music to improvisation

 (60 or 90 minutes intervals)

-Shakuhachi group workshops are the most popular part of learning offered at the ISFP.
+Shakuhachi workshops are the most popular part of learning offered at the ISFP.
 These workshops are suited for shakuhachi players from beginner to intermediate level (see player levels explained below).
 Focusing on a single topic or a simple composition, the goal of workshops is to broaden the understanding of the instrument, its various traditions, notations and playing techniques.
 Topics like basic and advanced tone production, practice routines and learning methods are also addressed here.
 Specific classes on rhythm and improvisation are also offered.
+At ISFP 2019, the total of 16 shakuhachi workshops will be available.

 (shakuhachi, koto or shamisen, 120 minutes intervals)